Risk Management for Real Estate Appraisers and Appraisal Firms

 Do you want to know more about what’s in the book?
 You can read the table of contents and introduction here:

 How do you get a copy of the book?
 Two ways:

-- You can buy a copy in the Appraisal Institute’s online bookstore.
+- You can buy a copy or PDF version in the Appraisal Institute’s online bookstore.